 The daisies you see in meadows and roadsides are oxeye daisies (Leucanthemum vulgare); the daisies found in gardens are Shasta daisies (Leucanthemum x superbum), a hybrid that was originally produced in 1890.
 Although they are always white with a yellow center, their petals can either be single or double, and the plants themselves can either be tall or short, depending on the variety.

-Shasta daisies can be grown from seed in the same manner as carnations, except that Shasta daisies should be spaced one to two feet apart.
+Shasta daisies should be spaced one to two feet apart.
 In general, they bloom for a long time in the summer, especially if they are picked and/or deadheaded.
 Shasta daisies are perennials that like full sun in cool climates, and part shade in hot climates.
 They need fertile, moist soil that is well drained, particularly in the winter.
 They need to be watered in very dry weather.

 The tall varieties will get bushier, and less in need of staking, when their stems are pinched in the early summer.
 They tend to form clumps that need to be divided every few years, which means you get to have even more Shasta daisies elsewhere in your garden, or you can give the gift of perennial blooms to a friend or neighbor!